-Having visited Morocco earlier this year, I made a detailed plan about the locations I wanted to visit in this picturesque country that I have been wanting to sightsee and photograph for many years now.
+What are the best places to photograph in Morocco?
+Having visited this picturesque country earlier this year, I made a detailed plan about the locations I wanted to visit that I have been wanting to sightsee and photograph for many years now.
 After spending a bit less than two weeks in Morocco and coming back with many images from a number of locations, I thought it would be a good idea to showcase the images, as well as share detailed information about this country with our readers.
+If you are wondering about what photographing Morocco is like, we hope you will find enough details in this article to be able to plan your own trip.

 Originally, my plan was to spend a total of three weeks in Morocco, but due to other commitments and my busy schedule, I ended up spending a total of 12 days instead (two of which weren’t particularly productive due to flights back and forth).
 Although there were a few options to get into Morocco from Europe, I ended up flying into Mohammed V International Airport in Casablanca.
 I made earlier plans to rent a car and drive within Morocco, so it didn’t matter all that much which city I would fly into.